1. Top 5 FAQs

 What's the Social Progress Framework?

-Click on the image above to view full-size.
+Click the image above to view the larger version.

 How is this different from all the other wellbeing indices out there?

 There have been numerous efforts to go beyond GDP to improve the measurement of national performance.
 In designing the Social Progress Index we acknowledge the intellectual debt that we owe to these other efforts.
 As discussed in more detail in the Methodological Report, our work draws on a rapidly expanding academic and practitioner literature focusing on both individual and a few broader assessments of social progress.
 Our work has been guided by the objective of complementing and extending this work.
 (For an insightful framework and contemporary discussion of both the challenges and progress in moving “beyond GDP,” see Marc Fleurbaey and Didier Blanchet, “Beyond GDP: Measuring Welfare and Assessing Sustainability.”
 Oxford University Press, May 2013.)

 The Social Progress Index is distinct from other wellbeing indices in its measurement of social progress directly, independent of economic development, in a way that is both holistic and rigorous.
 Most wellbeing indices, such as the Human Development Index and the OECD Your Better Life Index, incorporate GDP or other economic measures directly.
 These are worthy efforts to measure wellbeing and have laid important groundwork in the field.
 However, because they conflate economic and social factors, they cannot explain or unpack the relationship between economic development and social progress.

 The Social Progress Index has also been designed as a broad measurement framework that goes beyond the basic needs of the poorest countries, so that it is relevant to countries at all levels of income.
 It is a framework that aims to capture not just present challenges and today’s priorities, but also the challenges that countries will face as their economic prosperity rises.